Sabir-Ali-Mondal/SAM-ScreenParser/technical_documentation.md

 def reconcile(el, text):
-    # UIA point-sampling in Electron apps can return the wrong overlay control.
-    # Cross-check the OCR text against the assigned type and downgrade mismatches.
     tl = text.lower()
     if el['type'] == 'input':
         if text.strip().isdigit() or any(p in tl for p in CODE_PATTERNS):